 Earlier this month electronic artist French 79 released his sophomore album ‘Joshua‘, featuring 13-tracks full of synthetic, ambient electronic vibes with one hell of an interesting story to tell.

-French 79 – the moniker of French born artist Simon – currently lives in Marseille because it is “the best city ever” in his opinion.
+French 79 – the moniker of French-born artist Simon – currently lives in Marseille because it is “the best city ever” in his opinion.
 Featuring aspects of the sea, mountains and cheap rent, French 79 also has “great friends and artists” all around him… Besides music though, French 79 is “passionate about skateboarding, mountain hiking, and sailing, which all end up influencing his music in some way.

 Speaking to Eat This Music on the release of ‘Joshua‘, French 79 explains that the “release of an album is always a particular moment”, where you come to “both the end of a production period” and also “the beginning of something new.”
 He has lots of hope with the release of this new album.
 French 79 expressed to Eat This Music that he has “a lot of excitement”, especially for this release, because he couldn’t “wait to play the new songs live” and also because he thinks ‘Joshua’ will please his fans, but also touch new listeners.
 So far French 79 has “been spoiled by the feedback” and is loving the “the comments on the social networks: “if I got it right all the songs should have been released as singles” which was pretty flattering [smiles].”

 Following on from the release of his 2016 album ‘Olympic‘, ‘Joshua’ sees French 79 use the platform to reflecting on a time when French 79 forgot his musical identity.
-French 79’s teenage years was when he “discovered the need for freedom,” and his will to escape… French 79’s “first drug was hiking mountains, surfing or skateboarding”, and he still has the virus to this day.
+French 79’s teenage years were when he “discovered the need for freedom,” and his will to escape… French 79’s “first drug was hiking mountains, surfing or skateboarding”, and he still has the virus to this day.
 The songs in the album themselves “are more about the sounds” he has “had in mind from this era” and “all the movies that marked” him at that time, movies like Wargames, Blade Runner and many others.
 It’s only recently that French 79 understood that his “music was influenced by these synth-driven O.S.T.”
-So Joshua “is a tribute what made” him who he is today, but the album is not meant to be nostalgic at all either.
+So Joshua “is a tribute to what made” him who he is today, but the album is not meant to be nostalgic at all either.

 “It’s also a projection, I look forward to what’s gonna happen and I tried to make music that sounded like future to me.”
 French 79 on “Joshua”